-The black mamba is one of the world’s deadliest snakes— not only are they the fastest land snake, but their venom contains both neurotoxins and cardio-toxins.
-Before the creation of black mamba antivenin, a bite from this fearsome serpent was 100 percent fatal, usually within about 20 minutes.
+The black mamba is one of the world’s deadliest snakes— not only are they the fastest land snake, but their venom contains both neurotoxins and cardiotoxins.
+Before the creation of black mamba antivenin, a bite from this species was most likely fatal.

 Unlike their name suggests, black mambas are actually a brownish color with olive or grey undertones.
 Their name comes from the coloration of the inside of their mouths, which is a deep, inky black.